 Frequency: Once in the spring and as needed.

 Administer an herbicide early in the spring to prevent weeds from taking root.
 As the season progresses into summer, you might witness new weed growth.
 If they come up in patches, spot-spray them with a handheld herbicide.
 If the infestation is large, use a hose sprayer.
 These products attach to your hose handle and are then diluted with water, helping you spray larger areas in a shorter amount of time.

-To prevent weed growth, don’t cut your grass too short, don’t over-water, and fill in empty or bare patches with extra seed.
+To prevent weed growth, don’t cut your grass too short, don’t over-water, and fill in empty or bare patches with extra seed, say The DIY Network.
 When your grass is too short, weeds have space to grow over your grass leaves and thrive.
 The same is true when there are empty patches in your lawn.
 After winter, fill in bare patches with seed to prevent weed growth.
 Overwatering also prevents a strong root system, so watering just once a week should suffice for most lawns.